kaliypsocraft/something-awesome/REPORT.md

     └── Request Headers
 ```
 !!! info Overview of Obstacle
     Web exploitation presented several challenges, primarily due to my limited knowledge of web development and network fundamentals.
-It was overwhelming taking in all the data from learning basic `.html` and all the nuances associated with web development.
-In the end however, it has spurred a new interest in this world which hopefully will be reinforce din COMP6483.
+Learning basic HTML and the various nuances associated with web development was overwhelming.
+However, this experience has sparked a new interest in this field, which I hope to reinforce in COMP6483.

 !!! warning Web Frameworks

     Familiarity with web development frameworks and applications is essential for web exploitation, as is a strong grasp of the skills commonly used in penetration testing.
-My limited understanding of HTTP request headers, including `GET`, `POST`, `PUT`, and `DELETE`, initially hindered my progress.
+My limited understanding of HTTP request headers, including GET, POST, PUT, and DELETE, initially hindered my progress.

-    Having a poor understanding of web frameworks and how code interacts between a client and server was a liability in my overall understanding of web exploits.
+    Furthermore, my inadequate understanding of web frameworks and how code interacts between a client and server impacted my comprehension of web exploits.

 !!! warning  Injection-based Attacks
-    SQL injection challenges, in particular, required a deep understanding of syntax.
-For example, certain tasks included keyword filters, prompting research into alternative SQL commands or obfuscation techniques to bypass these restrictions.
+    SQL injection challenges, in particular, required at the very least an elementary understanding of syntax.
+However, when keywords were filtered this prompted research into alternative SQL commands or obfuscation techniques to bypass these restrictions.
 XSS injection challenges also required some basic understanding of HTML syntax in order to be effective.

     A note worthy challenge was me not noticing that column number mattered and kept querying a database that expected $n$ columns but only providing $k$ column in a search, where $n \neq k$.

 !!! info Fixes :wrench:
     Addressing challenges in web exploitation required learning web fundamentals, so I worked through beginner courses in SQL, HTML, and network protocols.
+For example, [this](https://www.youtube.com/watch?v=S2mQBXcW3P0&list=PL1H1sBF1VAKX9Mz0UVU2eR7EdGmtb5XJK) playlist assited in this leanring.
 Taking a front-end course and/or data-base course can enhance ones ability to exploit potential web vulnerabilites.

-    For SQL injection tasks, I experimented with different types from SQLite to MySQL to understand their syntax differences.

     Using applications like `Burp Suite` improved my understanding of request/response headers.
-Further readings into how this works is required to become a competent web-exploitation
+Further readings into how this works is required to become a competent web-exploitation.
+In the future, enrolling in COMP6843 and maybe even a front-end course will further enhance my understanding.

 ---